All events are free and open to the public. Register here to save a seat!

 Re-think the archive as a location of surveillance from which to interpret, intervene, create and curate with four maker/scholars working across traditional disciplinary boundaries.

 Dr. Alexandra Juhasz is the chair of the Film Department at Brooklyn College, CUNY.
 She makes and studies committed media practices that contribute to political change and individual and community growth.
-She is the author/editor of scholarly books on AIDS activist video, fake (and real) documentaries, YouTube, and black lesbian filmmaking.
+She is the author/editor of scholarly books on AIDS activist videos, fake (and real) documentaries, YouTube, and black lesbian filmmaking.
 She is the producer of educational videotapes on feminist issues from AIDS to teen pregnancy as well as the feature fake documentaries The Watermelon Woman (Cheryl Dunye, 1997) and The Owls (Dunye, 2010).
 Her current work is on and about feminist Internet culture.

 Toma Peiu is a visual artist, writer, media scholar and educator, based in the Colorado Rocky Mountains and New York.
 He is pursuing a Ph.D. in Emergent Technologies and Media Arts Practices at the University of Colorado Boulder, and holds an MA in Media Studies from The New School in New York.
 His interest for diasporic and transnational narratives feeds his observation of public urban space and his creative nonfiction archival narratives.
 His practice moves fluidly across disciplinary boundaries, between photography, sound, the moving image and writing, always in search for both meaning and form.
 He is currently developing projects on the staging of failure in public space; and, respectively, on the effect of environmental and political disaster on population migration and the metamorphosis of public space in the Aral Sea region of Central Asia.